 Use or possession of such a device is allowed if the school board or its designee determines that the device is used or possessed for medical, school, educational, vocational, or other legitimate use.

-Cell phones can be used at the school during the designated times outlined on the Electronic Communication Device Permit which must be filled out and on file prior to any use on school grounds.
-Forms can be obtained in the school office.
+Cell phones can be used at the school only during the designated times outlined on the agreement.

 NON-CUSTODIAL PARENTS